rienajahnke1/ECSE4320_Adv_CompSys/project_3/README.md

 ## PART ONE: data access size

-modify --blocksize 4k-128k
+To change the data access size, I modified the --blocksize parameter from 4k-128k

-## PART TWO: read vs write intensity ratio
+## PART TWO: read/write intensity ratio

-modify --rw read, write, randrw, rwmixread=70
+To change the read/write intensity ration, I modified the --rw paramenter to randread, randwrite, rwmixread=50, rwmixread=70

 ## PART THREE: I/O que depth

-modify --iodepth 1 - 1024
+To change the I/O depth, I modified the --iodepth paraemter from 1 - 1024